-- Decree No. 49 of 2014 (IV.
-29.) (in Hungarian) concerning limit values of contaminants and harmful substances of natural origin in food, and regarding requirements for food contact substances and objects. - This decree lays down limit values of certain contaminants of technological and environmental origin and of harmful substances of natural origin and provides requirements relative to certain food contact substances and objects.
+- Decree No. 49/2014 (in Hungarian) concerning limit values of contaminants and harmful substances of natural origin in food, and regarding requirements for food contact substances and objects.
+This decree lays down limit values of certain contaminants of technological and environmental origin and of harmful substances of natural origin.
+It also provides requirements relative to certain food contact substances and objects.
 Annex 1 contains limit values of technological contaminants and requirements regarding food contact substances and objects.
-Annex 2 shows limit values for environmental contaminants and Annex 3 shows those for harmful substances of natural origin. - Decree No. 24 of 2004 (III.
-2.) (in Hungarian) on prohibition of hormone use, thyreostatical agents, and beta-agonists in livestock production. - Decree No. 10 of 2002 (I. 23.) (in Hungarian) on monitoring investigation for control of harmful to health residues in foodstuffs of animal origin. - This decree applies to breeders, traders, and processing plants of animals for food production.
+Annex 2 shows limit values for environmental contaminants and Annex 3 shows those for harmful substances of natural origin. - Decree No. 24/2004 (in Hungarian) on prohibition of hormone use, hydrostatical agents, and beta-agonists in livestock production. - Decree No. 10/2002 (in Hungarian) on monitoring investigation for control of harmful to health residues in foodstuffs of animal origin.
+This decree applies to breeders, traders, and processing plants of animals for food production.
 A national residue monitoring system must be operated, and an annual inspection plan must be released by the Ministry of Agriculture.
-The Ministry coordinates the activities of institutions aimed at the implementation of this decree and collects data necessary for evaluation of the implementation.
-Self-control and responsibility of farmers breeding, trading and processing animals for food are also addressed in the decree.
-Control on breeders and producers is carried out by official veterinarians and the National Food-Chain Safety Office according to the provisions.
+The Ministry coordinates the activities of institutions responsible for the implementation of this decree and collects data necessary for evaluation of the implementation.
+Oversight of breeders and producers is carried out by official veterinarians and the National Food Chain Safety Office according to the provisions laid out in the decree.
 Sanctions for offenders include quarantine measures, forced slaughtering, and seizure.